Judd Henkes

-Judd Henkes (born 2001) is an American snowboarder who competes in slopestyle and big air.
+Justus "Judd" Henkes (born April 3, 2001) is an American snowboarder who competes in slopestyle and big air.

 Career

 Henkes won a bronze medal in slopestyle at the FIS Freestyle Ski and Snowboarding World Championships 2019.
-He competed at the FIS Freestyle Ski and Snowboarding World Championships 2017, where he reached the semi final in big air.
+He competed at the FIS Freestyle Ski and Snowboarding World Championships 2017, where he reached the semi-final in big air.
 He won a silver medal in slopestyle at the 2017 FIS Snowboarding Junior World Championships.